OpenGVLab/InternVL/document/how_to_evaluate_internvl_chat_1_5.md

 ## OCR-related Benchmarks

-Our tests will be divided into two parts.
+Our tests will be divided into three parts.
 First, we will focus on OCR-related datasets, including DocVQA, ChartQA, InfoVQA, TextVQA, and OCRBench.
 Next, let's proceed to test each dataset one by one.

 ### DocVQA val & test